Discover the Compelling Case for LED Replacements in High Bay HID Applications

 While some HID lamps are often seen as energy efficient compared to some other lighting technologies, this energy efficiency often comes at a substantial cost to color-rendering ability.
 We have all seen the golden monochromatic hue of a high pressure sodium street light lamp, for example.
 With LEDs, however, you get peak energy efficiency and compelling aesthetics.
 LED replacements for 400W HID lamps are available with a CRI of 73, as well as color temperatures of 4000K and 5000K.
 Unlike HIDs and some fluorescent lighting technologies, LEDs also provide instant-on full brightness, requiring no warmup time for immediate high-quality illumination.

 Why Switch to These LEDs?

 The case to convert your high bay-installed HIDs to LEDs is not one in which it is particularly hard to reach a verdict: LEDs are the clear winner.
 How should you choose which LED replacements are right for you, though?
 There are many options on the market, but very few are currently developed by well-established lighting companies with extensive records of reliability.
 The LED replacements for HID applications offered by Current, come with one of the highest LPW outputs on the market, an included lamp tether kit and a five-year limited warranty.
-They have also been developed as part of an extensive family of products, and as a result, LED replacements for other HID applications requiring lower lumen output will be released throughout late 2016.
-Soon, you can use the same reliable, efficient LED technology replacing HIDs in your high bay applications for a variety of outdoor and enclosed applications, too.
+You can use the same reliable, efficient LED technology replacing HIDs in your high bay applications for a variety of outdoor and enclosed applications, too.